Most revenue forecasts are positive about the medium term prospects for radio. Why is this?

 More recently, the rise of voice-activated speakers such as the Amazon Echo is helping to raise the profile of and encouraging people to listen more to all forms of audio entertainment, especially radio.

-Radio is the most most widely accessed form of audio entertainment
+Radio is the most widely accessed form of audio entertainment on echo

 Audio entertainment functions used on Echo (% of daily users)

 The Echo encourages more audio listening

 Proportion of Echo users claiming to listen more often

 Because of this greater accessibility the prospects for radio listening remain positive with around 90% of UK adults tuning in every week for an average of three hours each day – making it the second most consumed medium after TV.
 As explored in Generation Audio despite the competition for ear-time from the likes of podcasts and on-demand music services, live radio’s unique properties mean that cannibalisation remains relatively low.

 Younger audiences have different patterns of audio behaviour, with 15-24s much more likely to listen to streamed music services than any other demographic – potentially driven by their bias towards Help Me Escape and Amplify the Moment need-states where use of on-demand audio services is more prevalent – yet even here radio remains the most dominant form of audio entertainment.

 Voice activated devices are also stimulating advertisers to consider audio branding more seriously.
 Historical research shows that ads which feature consistent use of sound (particularly music and voice) are more effective.

 The rise in listening to radio and other audio services on connected devices is also creating new commercial opportunities in the form of digital audio advertising placed into streamed or downloaded audio content including radio, on-demand music services, and podcasts.
 Radio operators are at the forefront of the digital audio market, providing advertisers with targeted audio ads in prestigious environments.